Russia and the US seem near a Ukraine peace deal. Kyiv’s role may be moot.

 “Russia has said many times that it wants a reliable, long-term peace settlement, not a quick memorandum that fails to resolve any of the basic issues,” says Mr. Strokan.

-Moscow might request the Trump administration to split the negotiation process, separating the process of normalizing US-Russia relations – a key Russian goal – from the thorny, and likely impossible, efforts to achieve a generally acceptable peace in Ukraine, says Mr. Mukhin.
+Moscow might request the Trump administration to split the negotiation process, separating the process of normalizing U.S.-Russia relations – a key Russian goal – from the thorny, and likely impossible, efforts to achieve a generally acceptable peace in Ukraine, says Mr. Mukhin.

 “The stream of talks on restoring bilateral ties is proving very successful.
 Both sides want it and it promises a lot of long-term benefits,” he says.
 “Why should the broader relationship be held hostage to Ukraine?
 Let those negotiations continue on a different track.”